 Ovarian Cancer Progression

 Ovarian cancer progresses almost silently, usually with only vague, non-specific symptoms.
 By the time serious symptoms do appear, the ovarian tumor may have grown large enough to shed cancer cells throughout the abdomen.
-At such an advanced stage, the cancer is more difficult to cure.
+At such an advanced stage, the cancer is more difficult to treat and cure.

 As ovarian cancer advances, cells from the original tumor can spread (metastasize) throughout the pelvic and abdominal regions and travel to other parts of the body.
 Cancer cells are carried through the body through lymph vessels and the bloodstream.